The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Setting and main results

 \begin{prop} Suppose that Assumption \ref{ass:Jacod} holds and that the space $L^1(\Omega,\A,\prob)$ is separable.
 Then the process $S^{\GG}=(S^{\GG}_t)_{t\geq0}$ defined as \be S^{\GG} := S - \frac{1}{q^L}\cdot [S,q^L] + \left(\Delta S_{\eta^x}\ind_{\dbraco{\eta^x,\infty}}\right)^{p,\FF}\bigr|_{x=L} \ee is a local martingale on $(\Omega,\GG,\prob)$, with $(\Delta S_{\eta^x}\ind_{\dbraco{\eta^x,\infty}})^{p,\FF}$ denoting a $\cE$-measurable version of the dual $\FF$-predictable projection of the process $\Delta S_{\eta^x}\ind_{\dbraco{\eta^x,\infty}}$. \end{prop}

-\begin{rem} The separability assumption appearing in Proposition \ref{prop:Aks} is only needed to ensure the existence of a version of the dual $\FF$-predicable projection of the process $\Delta S_{\eta^x}\ind_{\dbraco{\eta^x,\infty}}$ which is measurable in $x$, see \cite[Proposition 4]{SY}.\footnote{As remarked in \cite[Remark 1 after Proposition 4]{SY}, this assumption is always verified in practice and it is not useful to consider further generalizations.} \end{rem}
+\begin{rem} The separability assumption appearing in Proposition \ref{prop:Aks} is only needed to ensure the existence of a version of the dual $\FF$-predicable projection of $\Delta S_{\eta^x}\ind_{\dbraco{\eta^x,\infty}}$ which is measurable in $x$, see \cite[Proposition 4]{SY}.\footnote{As remarked in \cite[Remark 1 after Proposition 4]{SY}, this separability assumption is always verified in practice and it is not useful to consider further generalizations.} \end{rem}